jwells131313/dargo/README.md

 1. Create a ServiceLocator
 2. Bind services into the ServiceLocator
 3. Use the ServiceLocator in your code to find services
+4. Any dependent services of the found service are automaticially injected

 Services can depend on other services.
-When a service is created first all of its dependencies can be created with the same ServiceLocator.
+When a service is created first all of its dependencies are created.
+A service binding can either provide a method with which to create the service, or it can use the automatic injection capability of dargo.

 There can be multiple implementations of the same service, and there are specific rules for choosing the best service amongst all of the possible choices.
 In some cases services can be differentiated